DrMint/Litrato/README.md

 - The app cannot be used in landscape mode, or else the layout gets terrible.
 We have lock the app in portrait mode.

 - [Talk about how RenderScript does random shit on different phones / emulators]

+## FUTURE FEATURES

+- When taking an image, we have to store it to get it at full resolution.

+- Rotation of the image (at first 90, -90, 180 then any degrees).

+- Crop an image, possibly merging the rotation and crop function UI wise.

+- Makes sure that all filter functions are using RenderScript.

+- An idea to keep the UI interactive while saving the image at high resolution would be to make all the modification on a smaller size image, save all the filter applied, and then apply them again to the full size image when saving.
+It is okay for the user to wait a few seconds when saving, but not while using a seekBar.